-- In determining the breadth of work undertaken during the year, we considered the extent of accumulated audit and inspection knowledge as well as other available sources of information including the City of Cardiff Council (the Council's) own mechanisms for review and evaluation.
+- In determining the breadth of work undertaken during the year, we considered the extent of accumulated audit and inspection knowledge as well as other available sources of information including Flintshire County Council's (the Council) own mechanisms for review and evaluation.
 For 2016-17, we undertook improvement assessment work at all councils under three themes: governance, use of resources, and improvement planning and reporting.
-At some councils, we supplemented this work with local risk-based audits, identified in the Audit Plan for 2016-17. - 2 The work carried out since the last Annual Improvement Report (AIR), including that of the 'relevant regulators', is set out in Exhibit 1.
+At some councils, we supplemented this work with local risk-based audits, identified in the Audit Plan for 2016-17. - The work carried out since the last Annual Improvement Report (AIR), including that of the relevant regulators, is set out in Exhibit 1.